krateoplatformops/azuredevops-provider-kog-chart/docs/troubleshooting_guide.md

 - **Result**:
   - Repository is forked with the **default branch of the parent** repository (e.g., `main`) as the default branch (git history is copied).
   - Status code: **202 Accepted**
-  - Notes: In the context of the `gitrepository-controller`, the controller awaits creation of the `test-branch` by the user.
+  - Notes: In the context of the `gitrepository-controller`, the controller awaits the manual creation of the `test-branch` by the user.
   The Kubernetes resource will be in a `Ready: False` state until the user creates the `test-branch` on Azure DevOps.
-  After the user creates the `test-branch`, the `gitrepository-controller` will update the repository to set `test-branch` as the default branch.
+  After the user manually creates the `test-branch` on the GitRepository (not in the parent), the `gitrepository-controller` will update the repository to set `test-branch` as the default branch.
 Finally, the GitRepository CR will become `Ready: True`.

 ---

 ### 3. Forked Repository Cases (Parent Repository Not Initialized)

+Note: it is not recommended to fork from uninitialized repositories.

 > In fork scenarios, the `initialize` field is **ignored**.